joyceyu579/Interactive-visual-tool-for-drug-discovery-workflows/README.md

 - 1 .xlsx file containing a template for the lab scientist to add their data as it is retrieved in the lab.
 (05082024_TemplateDataSet.xlsx)

 ## How to generate your interactive diagram:
-To use the contents in this repository, it is assumed that the user is familiar with an in-vivo/in-vitro antibody discovery workflow.
+To use the contents in this repository, it is assumed that the user (i.e. team members and clients of Curia's Antibody department) is familiar with an in-vivo/in-vitro antibody discovery workflow.
-It is also assumed that the user does not have much experience with programming or python notebooks, but has access to the software and has working knowledge of excel.
+It is also assumed that the user does not have much experience with programming nor using python notebooks, but has access to the software and has working knowledge of excel.
 1) In the .xslx file, upload the data that corresponds with whats highlighted in yellow.
 2) Save the .xslx file as a .csv file named 05082024_ExampleDataSet.csv .
 3) In the AntibodyRecoveryHits.csv file, replace all your top hits from each screen with what was obtained in the wet-lab.
 Save your progress.